^

 Treatment of heart failure

-Treatment of heart failure is aimed at increasing the contractility of the myocardium, the elimination of stagnant phenomena (fluid retention), the normalization of the functions of internal organs and homeostasis.
-Of course, a prerequisite is the treatment of the underlying disease that caused heart failure.
+Treatment of heart failure is aimed at increasing the contractility of the myocardium, eliminating congestion (fluid retention), normalizing the functions of internal organs and homeostasis.
+Of course, a mandatory condition is treatment of the underlying disease that caused heart failure.

 General tactics and principles of treatment of chronic heart failure

-The goals for the treatment of chronic heart failure are as follows:
+The goals of treatment for chronic heart failure are:

-• elimination of symptoms of the disease - shortness of breath, palpitation, increased fatigue, fluid retention in the body;
+• elimination of disease symptoms - shortness of breath, palpitations, increased fatigue, fluid retention in the body;

-• protection of target organs (heart, kidneys, brain, blood vessels, musculature) from defeat:
+• protection of target organs (heart, kidneys, brain, blood vessels, muscles) from damage:

 • improving the quality of life;